MindTheGap-ERC/nonparam_est_adm_supp/README.md

 is from

 * Farley, Kenneth A; Eltgroth, Selene F (2003): (Appendix 1) Helium isotopic ratios and sedimentation rate model of ODP Hole 113-690B [dataset].
 PANGAEA, [DOI: 10.1594/PANGAEA.723907](https://doi.org/10.1594/PANGAEA.723907), In supplement to: Farley, KA; Eltgroth, SF (2003): An alternative age model for the Paleocene-Eocene thermal maximum using extraterrestrial 3He.
 Earth and Planetary Science Letters, 208(3-4), 135-148, [DOI: 10.1016/S0012-821X(03)00017-7](https://doi.org/10.1016/S0012-821X(03)00017-7)

+## Citation

+Please cite this code as

+* Hohmann, N. (2024).
+Supplementary data and code for "Nonparametric estimation of age-depth models from sedimentological and stratigraphic data" (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.13639816

 ## Copyright